Glutamat42/Carla-Lane-Detection-Dataset-Generation/README.md

 After generating the dataset, the images can then be converted to a video.
 This might be helpful, if you want to check your images and labels for errors.

 ## Further documentation
-For any details, please refer to the **full documentation** in the /docs directory.
+For any details, please refer to the **full documentation** in the /docs directory or [the hosted version](https://glutamat42.github.io/Ultra-Fast-Lane-Detection/carla_docs/).

 ## Thanks
 Thanks to [sagnibak](https://github.com/sagnibak) for his work on figuring out how to efficiently save image data in CARLA with .npy.
 Without his work, it would have been a lot more time consuming regarding this problem.
 For more information refer to his self-driving car project on Github: https://github.com/sagnibak/self-driving-car